ndmel/sound-noise-reduction-rprop/README.md

 Learining rate eta+ was fixed at 1.2 and eta- at 0.5.

-I shuffled noise every 100 iterations of training.
+I shuffled noise every 100 iterations of training with total number of iterations of 500.

 # Used noise